Ricky-Rubin/Calculator/README.md

 # Calculator

 Calculator task from the odin project.
-Though, the calculator works, there a handful of other operations I intend for it to perform.
+Though the calculator works, there a handful of other operations I intend for it to perform.
 Some, I have integrated within the code to be activated when I pick up the project at a later date; others require me to deepen my JavaScript